mkrish14/itcs6155_group14/README.md

 <!--## Tentative plan for analysis on GCP:-->

 # Data Modeling and Evaluation

+We started with the simple linear regression model.
+As the growth in the number of cases is exponential, we converted the data into logarithmic form before training the linear regression model.
+Also, we cannot train the linear model with the regular date formats.
+Therefore, we converted the regular date format to unix timestamp.
+The next step was to input this data to the linear regressor and try fitting the exponential curve with the help of historical data.
+We trained the models separately for each state and tried to best fit a line to this exponential data.
+Post training the linear regression model, we converted the data back to the exponential form and plotted the graph to observe the fit.
+We observed that the R2 scores for the trained models were not that great to make the best predictions on the unseen data.

+Therefore, we started thinking about implementing a model that can work best on this exponential data and also help in making accurate predictions which users can trust and accept.
+We researched about Prophet - an open source library published by Facebook which provides us the ability to make time series predictions with good accuracy.
+We used the Prophet to predict the number of COVID-19 cases on any given date for each state in the United States separately.

+As the predictions made using Facebook Prophet were accurate, we finalized implementing our system using the powerful library by Facebook.

 #### 1. GCP further processing - ML
 <!--We are going to implement various CART Algorithms(Classification and Regression Treees) to predict the accuracy and correctness of the machine learning model implemented.-->